 Supporting the UUA’s endorsement of the Black Lives Matter campaign, by witnessing for racial justice (http://www.uua.org/multiculturalism/black-lives-matter)

-Standing on the Side of Love campaign seeking to harness the power of love to end oppression (https://sidewithlove.org/)
+Side with Love campaign seeking to harness the power of love to end oppression (https://sidewithlove.org/)

 Bearing witness for human rights by participating in the Stand Together Rally and the Women’s March,